 Everything You Need to Know About Income-Driven Repayment Plans

-- Pay-As-You-Earn Repayment (PAYER).
-This is the best of the income-driven repayment plans, because it has the lowest monthly payments (10 percent of discretionary income) and the remaining debt is forgiven after 240 payments (20 years), not 300 payments (25 years).
-But, only borrowers who have at least one federal student loan first disbursed on or after October 1, 2011 and no loans prior to October 1, 2007, are eligible for this repayment plan.
+This is the best of the income-driven repayment plans, because it has the lowest monthly payments (10% of discretionary income) and the remaining debt is forgiven after 240 payments (20 years), not 300 payments (25 years).
+But, only borrowers who have at least one federal student loan first disbursed on or after October 1, 2011 and no loans prior to October 1, 2007 are eligible for this repayment plan.

-- Income-Based Repayment (IBR).
-This repayment plan has slightly higher monthly loan payments (15 percent of discretionary income) and the remaining debt is forgiven after 300 payments (25 years).
-But, this repayment plan is available to everybody, regardless of when they borrowed and whether they borrowed from the guaranteed student loan program (FFELP) or the direct loan program (DL).
+This plan has slightly higher monthly payments (15% of discretionary income) and the remaining debt is forgiven after 300 payments (25 years).
+However, this plan is available to everybody, regardless of when they borrowed and whether they borrowed from the guaranteed student loan program (FFELP) or the direct loan program (DL).

-- Income-Contingent Repayment (ICR).
-This was the first income-driven repayment plan.
-It has the highest monthly loan payments (20 percent of discretionary income), a higher definition of discretionary income (subtracts 100 percent of the poverty line from adjusted gross income, instead of 150 percent) and the longest forgiveness term.
+This has the highest monthly payments (20% of discretionary income), a higher definition of discretionary income (subtracts 100% of the poverty line from adjusted gross income, instead of 150%) and the longest forgiveness term.
 Monthly payments are not capped and will increase as income increases.
 Most new borrowers choose IBR or PAYER instead of ICR.

-With all four income-driven repayment plans, the loan forgiveness period is reduced to 120 payments (10 years), if the borrower works an eligible, full-time public service job while repaying their federal student loans in the Direct Loan program.
-Public service jobs include working for city, county, state or federal government, members of the U.S. Armed Forces, or working for a tax-exempt 501(c)(3) charitable organization.
-The forgiveness under public service loan forgiveness is tax-free, while the 20- or 25-year forgiveness is taxable under current law.
+With all four income-driven repayment plans, the loan forgiveness period is reduced to 120 payments (10 years), if the borrower works an eligible, full-time public service job while repaying their federal student loans in the direct loan program.
+Public service jobs include working for city, county, state or federal government, members of the U.S. Armed Forces, or working for a tax-exempt 501(c)(3) charitable non-profit.
+The forgiveness under public service loan forgiveness is tax-free, while the 20 or 25-year forgiveness is taxable under current law.

 ICR, PAYER and REPAYER require the borrower’s loans to be in the Direct Loan program.
 IBR is available to borrowers in both the FFELP and DL programs.
 Borrowers in FFELP may also consolidate their loans into the DL program at StudentLoans.gov to gain access to the other income-driven repayment plans.